 Changes in Ownership

 Properties sold, outside the family, sub-divided, developed, or violating objectives in the FMP are immediately decertified and removed from the program.
-Changing ownership within a family does not necessarily mean a loss of TF status.
-Please be sure to notify the administrative office and your forester about changes in ownership within the family as certification requires that all records be kept up to date and accurately reflect both property and owners.
+Changing ownership within a family does not necessarily mean a loss of Tree Farm status.
+Please be sure to notify the administrative office and your forester about changes in ownership within the family as certification requires that all records be kept up-to-date and accurately reflect both property and owners.
 Many families structure their properties to bridge the generations.